phlowdotdev/valu3/README.md

 5. **Serde Integration**: Serialize and deserialize your data seamlessly with Valu3's out-of-the-box integration with the Serde library.
 6. **Native Struct Parsing & Validation**: Valu3 and Pest join forces to offer native parsing, conversion, and validation of data to structs, ensuring data integrity at every step.
 7. **Payload Interpretation & Transformation**: Valu3 interprets and transforms payload strings like a champ, handling JSON from HTTP request bodies and more.
+8. **Serde Converters**: Prepare to use Serde converters for enhanced data serialization and deserialization capabilities.

 ## 💡 Why Choose Valu3?